This page is updated as details are confirmed for the 2017-2018 academic year.

-A twin bed and mattress are provided for each resident in American University's residence halls, thus there is no special requirement for purchasing linens.
-Extra long beds and mattresses are available for qualifying students.
-To request an extra long bed and mattress, please e-mail Housing and Dining Programs.
+A twin bed with mattress is provided for each resident.
+Mattresses fit regular twin sheets.
+Extra long beds and mattresses are available for qualifying students who meet a minimum height of 6'3" for the 2017-18 academic year.
+To request an extra long bed and mattress, e-mail

 How can I participate in AU's recycling program?

 Develop a routine in your room by sorting office paper (mixed paper), newspaper, bottles-plastic-cans, and trash.
 We recommend at least two containers, one black (lined with clear plastic) and one blue (no liner).
 The black container is for trash and the blue container is for office paper (mixed paper).
 Newspaper and bottles/plastic cans may be placed into corridor containers as needed.
 Smaller "saddle baskets" can be used for those interested in sorting newspaper and bottles/plastic cans in their office or residential room.

 Place used corrugated cardboard next to any recycling station (break down boxes until they are flat).
 The cardboard will be taken to a large exterior container by housekeeping.

 Additionally, there are clothes recycling centers located at the outside of each residence hall where students can give away clothes they no longer need or want.

 All of AU's recycled materials are taken to a Materials Recycling Facility (MRF).
 At the MRF these materials are sorted, grouped and transported again for reprocessing into usable products.